-The center has built up a special expertise in working with individuals, families and groups who have experienced crisis events.
+The clinic has built up a special expertise in working with individuals, families and groups who have experienced crisis events.
 Central to our work has been management and personalized group meetings for survivors/bereaved following suicide, homicide and accidents, both within schools and businesses.

 Since inception, we have focused particularly on people who suffer from post-traumatic stress reactions or disorder (PTSD) and chronic or delayed grief.
 We get referred many clients who have developed PTSD or suffered losses many years back, and we have developed special expertise in the area of post-traumatic therapy and grief therapy.